– WEEKLY LIVE ZOOMS –

-Improve your English pronunciation skills in small groups (2-5 learners) with individual attention, expert tuition, and practical learning resources.
+Improve your English pronunciation skills in fun online group lessons (via Zoom) with expert tuition, and a practical 4 level program.

 PRONUNCIATION